Code review is an important part of the software development lifecycle. It allows developers to improve code quality dramatically.

 Although code reviews seem like another routine check, they do much more than that.
 Code reviews improve collaboration, learning, timely verification, and streamlined development.

 Code reviews occur after all automation checks and before the working branch merges with the main branch (source code).

 In the code review process, at least two roles are present.
-Those who write code and create Pull Requests are "authors," and those who examine the quality of code are "reviewers."
+Those who write code and create Pull Requests are "authors," and those who examine the code are "reviewers."
 The reviewer and the author can elaborate in more depth with the following diagram: